Children's tuberculosis

 Meet the team

-Our paediatric TB clinic is run by the paediatric infectious diseases team along with the St Mary's adult TB team.
-The TB clinical nurse specialist team, support families with children attending both paediatric and adult clinics.
+Our children's TB service is run by the paediatric infectious diseases team and the St Mary's adult TB team.
+The TB clinical nurse specialist team supports families attending both paediatric and adult clinics.

 Paediatric infectious diseases team